DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Method: DT-PBO

-Finally, the pairwise likelihood defined in Equation~\ref{eq:likelihood} is \emph{translationally invariant} with respect to \(\mathbf{f}\).
-That is, adding a constant shift \(c\) to all components of \(\mathbf{f}\) does not influence the pairwise differences and thus leaves the likelihood unchanged.
-This invariance causes two problems: First, it introduces a large irreducible variance term in the uncertainty estimate.
-Secondly, it causes a singular or ill-conditioned Hessian.
-To remedy these issues, the model is made identifiable by adding a sum-to-zero constraint: $\sum_{i=1}^mf = \mathbf{1}\mathbf{f} = 0$.
-Essentially, this fixes the scale of the model, preventing a constant shift, and thereby removing any variance coming from this.
-This constraint is incorporated by using Eaton's \cite{Eaton2007} normal conditional distribution result, by conditioning the posterior on $\mathbf{1}\mathbf{f} = 0$, where $\mathbf{1}$ is the $m$-dimensional all-ones vector.
-The posterior then follows a conditional distribution $p(\mathbf{f}|\mathbf{1}\mathbf{f} = 0, \mathcal{D})$ (for more information see Appendix~\ref{sec:translational_invariance})
+Finally, the pairwise likelihood in Eq.~\ref{eq:likelihood} is \emph{translationally invariant} with respect to \(\mathbf{f}\).
+Adding a constant shift \(c\) to all components of \(\mathbf{f}\) does not influence the pairwise differences and thus leaves the likelihood unchanged.
+This causes a large irreducible variance term in the constant shift direction for the uncertainty estimate.
+To remedy this, the model is made identifiable by adding a sum-to-zero constraint: $\sum_{i=1}^mf = \mathbf{1}\mathbf{f} = 0$.
+This fixes the scale of the model, preventing a constant shift, and thereby removing the unwanted variance (of $\sigma_{prior}^2/m_l$ for every item of the covariance matrix).
+This change does not affect the acquisition function (only based on pairwise differences) nor the mean estimates in the leaves.
+This constraint is incorporated by Eaton's \cite{Eaton2007} normal conditional distribution result.